Panama Canal's $8 Billion Gas Pipeline Project Creates Historic Investment Opportunity for Expats

 What is the Panama Canal gas pipeline project?

-It's a $4-8 billion gas pipeline running alongside the Panama Canal that will transport LPG, ethane, butane, and propane from Atlantic to Pacific terminals.
-The project creates 15,600 jobs and positions Panama as a regional energy hub.
+It's a $4-8 billion gas pipeline running parallel to the Panama Canal that will transport LPG, ethane, butane, and propane from Atlantic to Pacific terminals, creating the first interoceanic energy corridor in the Americas.
+The project will create 15,600 jobs and position Panama as a regional energy hub while generating $1.5 billion annually for the government.

 How many jobs will the Panama pipeline project create?

-The project will create 15,600 total jobs: 6,500 annually during construction and 9,600 permanent positions once operational.
-These include high-skilled positions in engineering, logistics, operations, and administration.
+The project will create 15,600 total jobs: approximately 6,500 annually during the construction phase (2027-2030) and 9,600 permanent positions once operational.
+These include high-skilled positions in engineering, logistics, operations, administration, and project management with competitive international salaries.

 When will the Panama gas pipeline be completed?